 Property default values are shared across all instances of an object.
 Two instances of a class can access the same default value if that property has not been overwritten by either instance.

-statements in the
+vector-based switch statements in the

-a method handle in
+Instead, create a method handle in

-a loop in
+handle in a loop in

 This example shows how to use method handles and cached local